1 "Cry aloud, do not spare, lift up your voice like a trumpet, and show my people their transgression and the house of Jacob their sins.

 5 Is this the fast that I have chosen: a day for a man to afflict his soul?
 Is it to bow down his head as a bulrush and to spread sackcloth and ashes under him?
 Will you call this a fast and an acceptable day to the LORD?

-6 Is this not the fast that I have chosen: to loose the bonds of wickedness, to undo the heavy burdens, and to let the oppressed go free, and that you break every yoke?
+6 Is this not the fast that I have chosen: to release the bonds of wickedness, to undo the heavy burdens, and to let the oppressed go free, and that you break every yoke?

 7 Is it not to deal your bread to the hungry, and that you should bring the poor who are cast out to your house, when you see the naked that you should cover him, and that you should not hide yourself from your own flesh?